Yang-Anqi/PG05/README.md

 The file is named after the pretrained models used, with ResNet18 and EfficientNet being the primary models we experimented with.
 It includes the following features:

-Data Preprocessing: Supports operations such as image resizing, random horizontal flipping, and random rotation.
+**Data Preprocessing**: Supports operations such as image resizing, random horizontal flipping, and random rotation.

-Model Definition: Custom models based on ResNet18/50/101 and EfficientNet, with support for feature extraction module extensions such as Gabor Filters.
+**Model Definition**: Custom models based on ResNet18/50/101 and EfficientNet, with support for feature extraction module extensions such as Gabor Filters.

-Training and Validation: Uses K-fold cross-validation for model training and supports dynamic saving of model parameters.
+**Training and Validation**: Uses K-fold cross-validation for model training and supports dynamic saving of model parameters.

-Testing and Evaluation: Calculates test set accuracy and generates a confusion matrix.
+**Testing and Evaluation**: Calculates test set accuracy and generates a confusion matrix.

-Grad-CAM Visualization: Generates Grad-CAM heatmaps for misclassified samples to help understand model decisions.
+**Grad-CAM Visualization**: Generates Grad-CAM heatmaps for misclassified samples to help understand model decisions.

-About Dataset:
+## About Dataset:

 The dataset structure is described in the "Data Preprocessing" code block in the file.

 The original dataset comes from https://www.kaggle.com/datasets/unaissait/curated-chest-xray-image-dataset-for-covid19?utm_source=chatgpt.com

 For the dataset we used for training, three preprocessing steps were applied: merging the COVID-19 and Pneumonia-Viral classes, removing duplicates, and cropping the lung regions.
 The corresponding processed dataset is available at https://drive.google.com/drive/folders/1iEyI_RQc_DbJZmpQQxlX3ewfO_EUtBrh?usp=sharing

+We also provide processing code in the "find_similar" folder to identify identical images, as well as text files containing the names of identical images under each category.